-The Community Policing Team (CPT) model will be rolled-out across Wiltshire Police this autumn, starting with the county of Wiltshire on 17 October 2016 and followed by Swindon on 7 November 2016.
+The Community Policing Team (CPT) model was rolled-out across Wiltshire Police in 2016, starting with the county of Wiltshire on 17 October 2016 and followed by Swindon on 7 November 2016.
+On 17 July 2017 further changes took place in Swindon and the model moved from three sectors to two.

 CPT combines Neighbourhood Policing, Response teams and Local Crime Investigators so there is a “one team” approach to community policing.
 It means there is a bigger team of officers and police staff available to attend incidents and improves communication between teams and departments.
 It gives the public a better service because issues can potentially be resolved at the first point of contact (101 and 999 call-takers) and provides them with a named officer/police staff member who they will be able to keep in touch with during the investigation.
 It also encourages officers and staff to take more “ownership” of cases.

-There will be seven Community Policing Teams: Swindon North, Swindon West, Swindon South, Wiltshire North, Wiltshire West, Wiltshire East and Wiltshire South.
+There are six Community Policing Teams: Swindon North, Swindon South, Wiltshire North, Wiltshire West, Wiltshire East and Wiltshire South.

 Each Community Policing Team will be overseen by a Superintendent and will have an Inspector and a Deputy.
 The team will be made up of a mix of police officers, community co-ordinators, PCSOs, civilian local crime investigators and Specials.